 The hiring process

-You know those people in radio stations who talk about some nonsense, like how vegetables can cure cancer, but your mother still believes them because they are doctors from a french school?
-Yeah we have the same stereotype in the hiring process, it’s called: Anyone, with a french diploma, is worth more.
-And it’s deep in our mind.
+You know those people on radio stations who talk about some nonsense, like how vegetables can cure cancer, but your mother still believes them because they are doctors from a french school?
+Yeah, we have the same stereotype in the hiring process, it’s called: Anyone, with a french diploma, is worth more.
+And it’s deep in our minds.

 I’ve seen freshly graduated people from french schools getting accepted at jobs in Morocco while other experienced Moroccan candidates, asking for the same salary, if not less, getting rejected.